iamrupambiswas/100DaysOfCode/README.md

 - Built a quiz game using object-oriented programming in Python!
 Created classes for questions/logic and used a loop to control the quiz flow.
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day6)

+### Day 7: Inheritance and Employee Management System
+- Explored the concept of inheritance in Python.
+Created an **Employee Management System** that uses classes to manage employee records.
+- Implemented base classes for general employee attributes and derived classes for specific employee roles (e.g., Manager, Developer).
+- This project demonstrates how to leverage inheritance to create a scalable and organized code structure.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day7)

 ## Daily Log

 | Day | Date       | Project Title                        | Description                                                 |